Click on the images to enlarge them!

 All in all, the Sublime Stitching Fine Tip Iron-on Transfer Pen works very similar to the DEKA Bügelmusterstift I've been using to date.
 My main issue with the latter was the smudging, but that could easily be due to the fact, that I had never pre-heated the fabric.
 Somewhere along the line, I will definitely run a second test run with both to get a one to one comparison of the process and the results.

 My idea for this series was to fill the garments only, while the body parts would be outlined in black.
-So I stitched the outlines of the body with one strand of black floss in Stem Stitch.
+Hence I stitched the outlines of the body with one strand of black floss in Stem Stitch.
 The fingers were a challenge, as the whole fellow stands merely 14.5 cm (5.7 ") tall, so that one finger is max 1 cm (0.4 ") long and 1 mm (0.04 ") thick.
 So the fingers might look a bit awkward, but they are as good as it gets.

-When I was ready to pass to the black hair fillilng, there seemed to be too little lustre about the cotton floss.
+When I was ready to pass to the black hair filling, there seemed to be too little lustre about the cotton floss.
 That was the point, when I felt like trying out silk floss for the first time.
 If you were following my embroidery process up to now, you might have learned that it is anything but easy to come by embroidery materials other than cotton floss in Germany.
 I had some rayon in my so called stash, and I would have used it, but there were no matching colours among it.

 A long search led me eventually to success.
 I would have ignored the website, because the name is Werkstatt für Historische Stickmuster, that is Studio for Historic Embroidery Patterns, and I didn't expect an online shop behind a studio.
 As it turned out, I stumbled upon the official representation of Au Ver à Soie, the worldwide renowned manufacturer of silk embroidery thread in France.
 What a trove!
 From my Needle'n Thread lectures, I knew by now that the most recommendable silk thread for beginners is spun silk, and that would be Soie d'Alger in this case.
 (Incidentally, the beforementioned online shop also sells crewel wool!
 It is Fine d'Aubusson by Au Ver à Soie.)